aunefyren/mars_gazebo/README.md

 ## Info
 This catkin package uses ROS to open a Gazebo world with a textured 3D model made from Mars topography and places a TurtleBot on it.
 The TurtleBot can barely move on the rough terrain, guess that's why NASA made their own rover instead...

+The Husky is more functional, but the world assets for the Husky (DAE and texture) could not be uploaded to GitHub because of the size limitations.

 ## Instructions
 This is a catkin package.
 Place it in your workspace (catkin/src probably).
 You need https://github.com/ROBOTIS-GIT/turtlebot3 as well.